damjan911/SOLID-Principles/README.md

      }

 ```
-### The reason this is a bad example is that ostriches are large flightless birds!

 ### Now to apply LSP we need to throw an Exception for Ostrich in the Fly Method, because as I said the Ostriches are flightless birds.